Go Ad-Free!

 Each piece on the board moves differently.
 When your piece moves into a square that is currently occupied by an opponent's piece, you will capture that piece.
 Here is how each piece moves:

-1. Pawns can only move forward one square at a time, except on the first turn when they can move ahead two.
+Pawns can only move forward one square at a time in Chess, except on their first turn when they can move ahead two.
 However, they cannot move forward into a square that is occupied by another piece.
-Instead, they capture by moving diagonally forward one tile.
+Instead, they capture by moving forward one tile in a diagonal fashion.

-3. Bishops can also move any amount of squares, but only diagonally.
+Bishops can also move any amount of squares, but only diagonally.
 Note: a Bishop will remain on squares of the same color it started on.
+Try and pair your Bishops with your Queen to make some dangerous offensive attacks.

-4. Knights move in an “L” shape: two squares in one direction then another at a 90 degree angle.
-Knights are the only pieces that can move over other ones on the board.
+Knights move in an “L” shape: two squares in one direction then another at a 90-degree angle.
+Knights are the only pieces that can hop over other ones on the board.
+Use this unique characteristic to your advantage.

-5. The King can move one square at a time in any direction.
+The King can move one square at a time in any direction.
 However, you won't be able to move your King into a position where it'll be in check.
+Make sure to keep him out of danger, he is the one you need to focus on protecting.

-6. The Queen can move in any direction and move as many squares as possible - as long as it doesn’t move through any of its own pieces.
+The Queen can move in any direction and move as many squares as possible - as long as it doesn’t move through any of its own pieces.
+She is your primary attacker and should be used to create creative offensive attacks.

 Don’t forget: Chess is a game of logical thinking and strategic planning.
 You’ve got to get those mental muscles moving if you want to best your opponent!